pfeifferj/openpipe/README.md

-work in progress gitlab-ci pipeline that sets up openshift local in a gitlab runner to run integrations tests against.
+work in progress gitlab-ci pipeline that sets up openshift local in a gitlab runner to run integration tests against.

 # OpenShift Local Cluster Integration Test Runner